Copyright © 2016 Auburn Alehouse and Restaurant, Inc. All rights reserved.

 New Beer Engine Doubles Capacity For Wednesday Night Cask Ale

 Regulars and first-time customers to Auburn Alehouse often notice two funny looking taps that are situated at the front end of the bar.
 These are our Beer Engines, tools used to pull beer from small stainless casks called Firkins.
-Cask Ales are a traditional way of dispensing beer doesn’t require beverage gas to push the beer through the faucet.
-The Firkin itself is not pressurized by anything other than the beer’s natural fermentation, so cask beers tend to be less carbonated than typical draft beer.
+Cask Ales are a traditional way of dispensing beer that don't require beverage gas to push beer through the faucet.
+The Firkin itself is not pressurized by anything other than the beer’s natural fermentation, so cask beers tend to be less carbonated than a typical draft beer.

 Beyond these differences, we are most proud of what thoughtful variations are created by our all-star brew crew on a weekly basis.
-With their years of experience in the brewery they have the encouragement and ability to make tweaks to your favorite Alehouse beer that can be subtle, or just “out there”.
+With their years of experience in the brewery, they have the encouragement and ability to make tweaks to your favorite Alehouse beer that can be subtle, or just “out there”.
 Each week you can expect to see our IPAs served on top of even more aromatic hops, or stouts infused with fruit, or a roasty porter with our favorite locally-roasted coffee beans.
-The added ingredients are not meant to improve our beer, but to create flavors that either complement or contrast the beer’s overall profile.
+The added ingredients are not meant to improve our beer, but to create dynamic flavors which either complement or contrast the beer’s overall profile.